 For most kids, online learning is way worse than in-person.
 Jasmine loves other children and used to be excited to go to preschool to play with them.
 Without social contact to engage students like her, it’s up to the teacher to keep 23 children entertained and engaged, and it’s too much.
 Most kids and parents seem frustrated and bored, and teacher looks exhausted and stressed.

-I’ve talked with a few other teachers at middle school level, and they are all struggling with learning and different ways of teaching.
+I’ve talked with a few other teachers at middle school level, and they are all struggling with learning various platforms and different ways of teaching.
 Older teachers can barely use them at all; younger ones do better, but they all hate it.
 Seeing students only on a screen, it becomes much harder for a teacher to identify when a child is floundering and to give them 1:1 attention when needed.

 For parents, grandparents and surrogates like me, virtual classes are time-consuming and tiring.
 We have to try to keep kids focused, when most of us would be working, keeping house, learning, or doing for ourselves.
 I realize older students might not need as much supervision, but many families can’t afford to give hours of school-time attention to little kids.
 School has been day care for them and socialization (and sometimes meals) for their children.